Silver Meteor: Amtrak era

 From December 17, 1971, to April 15, 1972, and September 10, 1972, to April 27, 1973, the Silver Meteor bypassed Jacksonville, running over the Gross Cutoff between Gross near the Georgia state line and Baldwin.
-Between November 14, 1971 and January 16, 1972, the Silver Meteor made the major shift in its route, shifting from its traditional path on the old SAL mainline via Raleigh and Columbia to the old ACL mainline through Florence and Charleston, South Carolina.
-Between June 11 and September 10, 1972 the Silver Meteor was extended to Boston and called the Meteor.
-Service to St. Petersburg returned with the train splitting at Auburndale, FL.
+Between November 14, 1971, and January 16, 1972, the Silver Meteor made a major shift in its route, shifting from its traditional path on the old SAL mainline via Raleigh and Columbia to the old ACL mainline through Florence and Charleston, South Carolina.
+Between June 11 and September 10, 1972, the Silver Meteor was extended to Boston and called the Meteor.
+Service to St. Petersburg returned with the train splitting at Auburndale, Florida.

-On several occasions during the 1970s, the Silver Meteor was combined with the Champion, the main rival of the Silver Meteor up until the SCL merger.
+On several occasions during the 1970s, the Silver Meteor was combined with the Champion, the main rival of the Silver Meteor until the SCL merger.
 In the summer of 1972, Amtrak split the trains in Savannah, with the Champion continuing to St. Petersburg and the Meteor continuing to Miami.
-They were combined again for the summers of 1975, 1976 and 1977, splitting in Jacksonville.
+They were combined again for the summers of 1975, 1976, and 1977, splitting in Jacksonville.
 Finally, in 1979, the Champion was permanently consolidated into the Silver Meteor as its St. Petersburg section.
-Although the Champion name was preserved for a time, it disappeared with the October 1, 1979 timetable.
+Although the Champion name was preserved for a time, it disappeared with the October 1, 1979, timetable.

-On September 30, 1979 the Silver Meteor was rerouted between Savannah and Jacksonville over the former Atlantic Coast Line Railroad route, due to the abandonment of the old SAL route.
-On January 31, 1984 the Silver Meteor's Florida west coast terminus was cut back from St. Petersburg to Tampa, ending almost 100 years of rail passenger service to St. Petersburg.
-By October 26, 1986 the Silver Meteor had shifted to the old ACL route north of Savannah, as the abandonment of the SAL route north of Raleigh affected only the Silver Star.
-On June 11, 1988 the tracks between Coleman and Auburndale, Florida were abandoned, then removed to create the General James A. Van Fleet State Trail, shifting the Miami section west to Lakeland.
+On September 30, 1979, the Silver Meteor was rerouted between Savannah and Jacksonville over the former Atlantic Coast Line Railroad route due to the abandonment of the old SAL route.
+On January 31, 1984, the Silver Meteor's Florida west coast terminus was cut back from St. Petersburg to Tampa, ending almost 100 years of rail passenger service to St. Petersburg.
+By October 26, 1986, the Silver Meteor had shifted to the old ACL route north of Savannah, as the abandonment of the SAL route north of Raleigh affected only the Silver Star.
+On June 11, 1988, the tracks between Coleman and Auburndale, Florida were abandoned, then removed to create the General James A. Van Fleet State Trail, shifting the Miami section west to Lakeland.

 By the end of 1988, the Silver Meteor's Miami section had train numbers 97 and 98, while the Tampa section had train numbers 87 and 88.
 The Tampa section (87 and 88) was discontinued in 1994, and the Miami section (97 and 98) was rerouted through Orlando, and are still used today.